-Do your managers have sharp clinical abilities or extensive patient care experience, but lack leadership know-how or health care quality improvement (QI) knowledge?
+- Do your managers have sharp clinical abilities or extensive patient care experience, but lack leadership know-how or health care quality improvement (QI) knowledge?

-Does your organization have some staff members with QI experience, but not enough to lead the many improvement efforts underway?
+- Does your organization have some staff members with QI experience, but not enough to lead the many improvement efforts underway?

-Do your budget constraints make it seem impossible to provide leadership training to all the people who need it?
+- Do your budget constraints make it seem impossible to provide leadership training to all the people who need it?

-Leading Quality Improvement: Essentials for Managers.
-This five-month, in-depth virtual program helps managers (and their teams) set up for success.
+Leading Quality Improvement: Essentials for Managers, uses innovative teaching methods to enhance engagement and deepen understanding of QI.
 Participants will learn how to focus their staff’s efforts and improve processes to more effectively achieve organizational strategic goals.

-Experts with a wealth of experience in improvement science, measurement, modeling, coaching, innovation, and making the business case for improvement will facilitate discussion about the key takeaways from the cases while teaching the skills managers need to excel in their jobs.
+Throughout this virtual program experts with a wealth of experience in improvement science, measurement, modeling, coaching, innovation, and making the business case for improvement will facilitate discussion about the key takeaways from the cases while teaching the skills managers need to excel in their jobs.